A geometric perspective: experimental evaluation of the quantum Cramer-Rao bound: Relating quantum geometry to quantum multi-parameter sensing

 It is now clear that the Berry curvature matrix characterizes the incompatibility of the system as it arises from the non-commutativity between generators of different parameters.
 When $F_{\mu\nu}=0$ ($\forall \mu,\nu \in \boldsymbol{\theta}$), the characterization number is $\gamma = 0$ according to Eq.~\ref{eq:gamma_def} and the system is quasi-classical.
 The discrepancy between the attainable QCRB and the SLD-CRB now vanishes, i.e., $C(\boldsymbol{\theta})=C^S(\boldsymbol{\theta},\boldsymbol{J})=C^H(\boldsymbol{\theta},\boldsymbol{J})=\tr{\openone_d}=d$.

-As one of the main contributions of this letter, we next show that in the opposite limit the characterization number $\gamma$ is upper-bounded by the fundamental quantum uncertainty principles.
-We consider the two-parameter case and start from the Robertson-Schr\"odinger uncertainty relation for two operators $\hat A, \hat B$~\cite{Robertson1934}, which is the stronger version of the better-known Heisenberg uncertainty relation.
+As one of the main contributions of this letter, we next show that in the opposite limit the characterization number $\gamma$ is upper bounded by the fundamental quantum uncertainty principles, in contrast with the usual methods such as the proof in ~\cite{Carollo_2019}.
+We consider the two-parameter case and start from the Robertson-Schr\"odinger uncertainty relation for two operators $\hat A, \hat B$~\cite{Robertson1934}, the stronger version of the better-known Heisenberg uncertainty relation (see also Appendix~\ref{sec:AppendixUncertainty}.)
 In the quantum parameter estimation case, the operators $\hat A, \hat B$ can be replaced by the generators of parameters $\mu,\nu$, giving

-With Eq.~(\ref{eq:gamma_def},\ref{eq: relation_J_generator},\ref{eq: relation_F_generator}) we have
+With Eq.~(\ref{eq:gamma_def}), (\ref{eq: relation_J_generator}), (\ref{eq: relation_F_generator}) we have

 which relates $\gamma$ to half the Berry's phase along the curve that encloses a unit area induced by metric tensor.
 This relation holds for any two-parameter space in a multi-parameter setting.
 The above relation can also be derived from the fact that the QGT $\chi_{\mu\nu}$ is a positive semi-definite matrix and has been explored in various models~\cite{Ozawa_BrunoPRB2021,Bruno_OzawaPRB2021,Bruno2022}.
-Reversely, generalization of the two-operator product uncertainty relations Eq.~\ref{eq: 2_generators_inequality} to multi-operators can be performed using the fact that $\gamma\leq 1$, as we show in the supplementary material~\cite{SOM}.
+Conversely, generalizing the two-operator uncertainty relations Eq.~\ref{eq: 2_generators_inequality} to multi-operators can be achieved using the fact that $\gamma\leq 1$, as we show in the Appendix~\ref{sec:Appendix}.